jguo1002/MLOps-specialization-coursera/README.md

 | Active learning | Select the points to be labeled that would be most informative for model training |
 | Weak supervision | heuristics or labelling functions

+It uses generative models to determine weights for supervision sources

 **What would be a striking caveat or shortcoming of interpreting a video just as a series of images?**